10-Q 1 form10-q.htm

 Investment Policy

-The Company’s investment policy is to acquire debt securities with fixed maturities and contractual cash flows that the Company has the positive intent and ability to hold to maturity.
+The Company’s investment policy is to acquire U.S. government debt securities with fixed maturities and contractual cash flows that the Company has the positive intent and ability to hold to maturity.
 These securities are recorded at amortized cost, net of any applicable discount which is amortized to interest income, and are accounted for as held-to-maturity securities.

-3. STOCK BASED COMPENSATION
+3. STOCK-BASED COMPENSATION

 Stock Option Compensation Expense

-We account for stock options granted to employees, directors and consultants using the accounting guidance in ASC 718, Stock Compensation (“ASC 718”).
+We account for stock options granted to employees, directors and others using the accounting guidance in ASC 718, Stock Compensation (“ASC 718”).
 We estimate the fair value of service-based stock options on the date of grant, using the Black-Scholes pricing model, and recognize compensation expense over the requisite service period of the grant.
-We recorded stock-based compensation expense related to service-based stock options granted to employees and directors of approximately $1,108,000 and $957,000 during the three months ended January 31, 2024 and 2023.
+We recorded stock-based compensation expense related to service-based stock options granted to employees and directors of approximately $1,094,000 and $1,153,000 during the three months ended July 31, 2024 and 2023, respectively, and approximately $3,440,000 and $3,265,000 during the nine months ended July 31, 2024 and 2023, respectively.

 Stock Option Plans

-During the three months ended January 31, 2024, we had two stock option plans: the Anixa Biosciences, Inc. 2010 Share Incentive Plan (the “2010 Share Plan”) and the Anixa Biosciences, Inc. 2018 Share Incentive Plan (the “2018 Share Plan”), which were adopted by our Board of Directors on July 14, 2010 and January 25, 2018, respectively.
+During the three and nine months ended July 31, 2024, we had two stock option plans: the Anixa Biosciences, Inc. 2010 Share Incentive Plan (the “2010 Share Plan”) and the Anixa Biosciences, Inc. 2018 Share Incentive Plan (the “2018 Share Plan”), which were adopted by our Board of Directors on July 14, 2010 and January 25, 2018, respectively.
 The 2018 Share Plan was approved by our shareholders on March 29, 2018.

 Stock Option Activity